-Consultant (Firm Name) Signature (Authorized Official of Consultant) Date
+Consultant (Firm Name)

+Signature (Authorized Official of Consultant)

-Exhibit G-4 Certificate of Current Cost of Pricing Data 2.101 of the Federal Acquisition Regulatio owledge and belief, the cost or pricing data (as defined in section n (FAR) and required under FAR subsection 15.403-4) submitted, in writing, to the Contracting Officer or to the Contracting Officer's are accurate, complete, and current .
+Exhibit G-4 Certificate of Current Cost or Pricing Data

+This is to certify that, to the best of my knowledge and belief, the cost or pricing data (as defined in section 2.101 of the Federal Acquisition Regulation (FAR) and required under FAR subsection 15.403-4) submitted, either actually or by specific identification in writing, to the Contracting Officer or to the Contracting Officer's representative in support of $42^{MA}AVe \leq 3$.
+Bridge Leplace mentare accurate, complete, and current as of 11/4/2e

 This certification includes the cost or pricing data supporting any advance AGREEMENT's and forward pricing rate AGREEMENT's between the offer or and the Government that are part of the proposal.

+Firm: TranTech Engineering, LLC

+Title Signature

-Firm: Signature Title Date of Execution:
+Date of Execution:

+Exhibit G - Local Agency A&E Professional Services Cost Plus Fixed Fee Consultant Agreement Revised 01/01/2020 Page 1 of 1

 ^{}Identify the proposal, quotation, request for pricing adjustment, or other submission involved, giving the appropriate identifying number (e.g. project title.)

-^{}Insert the day, month, and year, when price negotiations were concluded and price AGREEMENT was reached.
+Insert the day, month, and year, when price negotiations were concluded and price AGREEMENT was reached.